 - 14.1.
 When we hire or rent out academy facilities or premises to organisations or individuals (for example to community groups, sports associations, and service providers to run community or extra-curricular activities) we always ensure that appropriate arrangements are in place to keep children safe. - 14.2.
 When the services or activities being provided are under the direct supervision or management of the academy, then arrangements for child protection outlined within this policy will apply. - 14.3.
 When services or activities are being provided separately by another body this will not necessarily be the case.
 The academy will seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed) and that they follow the safeguarding arrangements in Keeping Children Safe in Out-Of-School Settings; and ensure that there are arrangements in place to liaise with the academy on these matters where appropriate. - 14.4.
-The academy will also ensure safeguarding requirements are included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement. - Please see the hire and letting policy for further detail.
-(Ensure the hire and letting policy references Keeping Children Safe in Out-Of-School Settings in regard to detailing the safeguarding arrangements academies and colleges should expect providers to have in place.)
+The academy will also ensure safeguarding requirements are included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.

+Please see the hire and letting policy for further detail.

-15. Whistleblowing and complaints
+Whistleblowing and complaints

-- 15.1.
-We recognise that children cannot be expected to raise concerns in an environment where staff members fail to do so. - 15.2.
+14.5.
+We recognise that children cannot be expected to raise concerns in an environment where staff members fail to do so.

+- 14.6.
 We will ensure that all staff members are aware of their duty to raise concerns, where they exist, about the management of safeguarding and child protection, which may include the attitude or actions of colleagues (including low-level concerns).
 If necessary, they will speak with the Principal, the nominated Link Trustee or with the Local Authority Designated Officer (LADO).
-Should staff not feel able to raise concerns with any of the aforementioned they can contact the NSPCC helpline on 0800 028 0285 or via help@nspcc.org.uk or Whistleblowing Advice Line NSPCC. - 15.3.
+Should staff not feel able to raise concerns with any of the aforementioned they can contact the NSPCC helpline on 0800 028 0285 or via help@nspcc.org.uk or Whistleblowing Advice Line NSPCC. - 14.7.
 We have a clear reporting procedure for children, parents and other people to report concerns or complaints, including abusive or poor practice.
 This is outlined in our Complaints Policy.

-16. Quality assurance
+15. Quality assurance

-- 16.1.
+- 15.1.
 We will ensure that systems are in place to monitor the implementation of and compliance with this policy and accompanying procedures.
-This will include periodic audits of welfare concern and safeguarding files and records by the DSL combined with the robust quality assurance programme in place by the Trust which includes internal due diligence exercises and external scrutiny of policy and practice. - 16.2.
-We will complete a self-assessment audit of the academy's safeguarding arrangements at frequencies specified by the Trust and using the local authority audit tool as agreed by the Trust for this purpose. - 16.3.
+This will include periodic audits of welfare concern and safeguarding files and records by the DSL combined with the robust quality assurance programme in place by the Trust which includes internal due diligence exercises and external scrutiny of policy and practice. - 15.2.
+We will complete a self-assessment audit of the academy's safeguarding arrangements at frequencies specified by the Trust and using the local authority audit tool as agreed by the Trust for this purpose. - 15.3.
 The academy's senior management and the Trust Executive Team will ensure that action is taken to remedy without delay any areas for development identified in safeguarding and child protection arrangements.

-17. The legal framework
+16. The legal framework

-17.1.
+16.1.
 Section 175 of the Education Act 2002 places a duty on governing bodies of maintained schools and further education institutions (including sixth-form colleges) to make arrangements for ensuring that their functions relating to the conduct of the school are exercised with a view to safeguarding and promoting the welfare of children who are pupils at the school.
 Section 157 of the same Act places a similar duty on non-maintained and independent educational establishments, including free schools and academies.